axieinfinity/ronin-documentation/docs/node-operators/cli.md

 cd ronin
 ```

-3. Build the source:
+3. Build the binary:

 ```
 make ronin
 ```

-The executable file is located in `./build/bin/ronin`.
+This command creates a `ronin` binary inside the `.build/bin` directory.

-4. Add the path to the `ronin` binary executable to your PATH environment variable:
+4. To run the binary without specifying the binary location in each command, make sure to set up the `./build/bin/ronin` path in the `$PATH` environment variable:

 ```
 cp ./build/bin/ronin /usr/local/bin
 ```

-## Initialize the genesis block
+### 2. Initialize the genesis block
-Before starting a new node, you must initialize the genesis block.
-The genesis files are located in the repository's `genesis` directory.
+Before running a node, you need to initialize the genesis block to set up the origin state of the chain.
+The genesis file is located in the repository's `genesis` directory.

 ```
 ronin init genesis/mainnet.json --datadir <path-to-your-node-directory>
 ```

-## Start a node
+### 3. Start the node
-To start a node, run the following command:
+Run the following command to start a full (non-validating) Ronin node on the mainnet:

 ```
 ronin --networkid 2020 \